Telehealth available in Idaho, Utah, and Oregon. Covered by most major insurances.

 pregnant woman depression

 We all go through stress at some point.
-But when it becomes excessive or goes on for so long, it becomes a cause for concern, for example, in pregnant women.
+But when it becomes excessive and goes on for too long, it becomes a cause for concern, for example, in pregnant women.

-When a woman undergoes stress for long periods during pregnancy, the surge in stress hormones can affect the unborn baby through the amniotic fluid.
+When a woman undergoes chronic stress (not acute) for long periods during pregnancy, the surge in cortisol can affect the unborn baby's development through the amniotic fluid.

 Most women often have to go through pregnancy with so much on their plate.
 The strain of carrying on their daily tasks while being heavy, combined with the thought of caring for their child, can make expectant mothers always feel on edge.

-Sadly, if an expectant mother is continually stressed for long periods, it puts their baby at risk of ADHD and other cardiovascular diseases.
+Sadly, if a pregnant woman is continually stressed for long periods, it puts their baby at risk of ADHD and other cardiovascular diseases.

 Although the mechanism of how stress affects the unborn child isn't clear at present, it seems to be through the amniotic fluid, the fluid surrounding the fetus.
 Typically, the stress in the mother can change the placenta's metabolism and influence the growth of the fetus.
 This was discovered in a research conducted in Zurich.